hub-kubernetes/configuration-management/adhoc.md

 11. Install a package using apt module

 ```
-ansible all -s -m apt -a "name=nginx state=installed"
+ansible all  -m apt -a "name=nginx state=latest"

 # to remove

-ansible all -s -m apt -a "name=nginx state=absent"
+ansible all  -m apt -a "name=nginx state=absent"
 ```

 12. Start and Stop service